sketchdev/wrestler/README.md

 * MongoDB
 * Custom driver

-If you only need to save data in-between starts and stops for a prototyping application, then you can use the file system.
+If you only need to save data in-between starts and stops for prototyping, then you can use the file system.

 ```js